lighthea/MiniMeditron-Prototype/README.md

   - Structuriser take free form text and output one of the JSON formatted pipe
   - MultiLabeledClassifierWithCommentary take a JSON formatted pipe and outputs another that represent logits of a classification
   - Verbaliser take a JSON formatted pipe and outputs free form text

+### Agents

+An agent represents a pipeline of blocks that can be used to process a pipe.
+Agents have input and output points with descriptions.
+We can put multiple agent in a same environment and make the communicate following a protocol so that they can work together in parallel.